Tamarajo is an avid Bible Studier who loves nothing more than to seek out the treasures in God's Word and share them with others.

 . . .
 Very early in the morning, on the first day of the week, they came to the tomb when the sun had risen (light) And they said among themselves, “Who will roll away the stone from the door of the tomb for us?”
 But when they looked up, they saw that the stone had been rolled away—for it was very large.
 And entering the tomb, they saw a young man clothed in a long white robe sitting on the right side; and they were alarmed.
 But he said to them, “Do not be alarmed.
 You seek Jesus of Nazareth, who was crucified.
 He is risen!

 — Mark 16 3-6

-There is one more image that includes a voice and the separating.
-John's Gospel declares Jesus to be the Light just before the baptism.
+John's Gospel declares Jesus to be the light just before Christ's water baptism.

 When He had been baptized, Jesus came up immediately from the water; and behold, the heavens were opened (Mark says parting) voice came from heaven, saying, “This is My beloved Son, in whom I am well pleased (Recall the Spirit of God hovering over the face of the waters in the beginning).